prust/beast.c/README.md

 * Unzip it
 * Double-click on `beast.exe`.

+TODO:
+* Don't spawn a beast too near to the player

 ## SDL Setup for OSX

 This game relies on the SDL library.
 Normally this will be bundled with the game, but if you want to compile & run it from scratch, you'll need to create an SDL library and put it somewhere the compiler can find it: